Skip to main content

 • Massively Decentralized: Utilizes the 2PC-MPC protocol to enable participation from hundreds or thousands of permissionless nodes in the signature process.

-• Programmable: Allows builders on other networks to define logic that govern transaction signatures, enforceable by the dWallet Network.
+• Programmable: Allows builders on other networks to define logic that governs transaction signatures, enforceable by the dWallet Network.
 This enables enforcing logic across all of Web3 without cross-chain risks.

 • Transferable: Supports ownership transfer, enhancing access control and enabling features like a dWallet marketplace or future user claims.